This document describes the provisioning models for Compute Engine instances.

 - You can request to reserve capacity at a future date for creating instances with GPUs attached.
 If Google Cloud approves your request, then Compute Engine creates a reservation.
 At the start of the reservation period, you can consume the reservation by creating GPU instances that match the reservation.

 - During the approved reservation period, you can stop, restart, delete, and recreate instances to consume the reservation as needed.
-When the reservation period ends, Compute Engine deletes the reservation, and stops or deletes any instances that consume the reservation.
+When the reservation period ends, Compute Engine deletes the reservation, and stops or deletes any instances that consume the reservation based on their termination action.

 - Web servers